udaysolanki4/Arduino-RTOS/README.md

 ## Task
 In this project i'm going to combine the blinking of led and the analog read task.
 We can combine more task as we want

+## Connection
+According to above tutorial we didn't need any complex connection.
+For led blink we are using on board led of arduino that is on pin 13 and for analog serial read we are using a variable resistor having 3 pins we use middle pin as data pin so putting it into the A0 pin and both end pin to source that is one to 5V and one to Ground